 Glen Helen Gorge is a great place to view the West MacDonnell Ranges, take a cool dip, and is an important refuge for local wildlife.

-The gorge is located 132 kilometres from Alice Springs, in the western reaches of the West MacDonnell Ranges, and is a popular overnight stop for drivers embarking on the Red Centre Way from Alice Springs.
+The gorge is located 132 kilometres from Alice Springs, in the western reaches of the West MacDonnell Ranges.

 The landscape around Glen Helen is spectacular - a towering sandstone wall is the first thing you see as you arrive.
 The area includes views of Mount Sonder, one of the highest points in Central Australia, which changes colours with the light.